Science

 Grade Level: 9

 This is a weighted laboratory course designed for students who are considering a science related career and who have shown a high aptitude in science and a proficiency in math.
-The program goals introduce students to basic concepts Living Environment and address the Next Generation Science Standards.
+The program goals introduce students to basic concepts Biology and address the Next Generation Science Standards.
 An increased use of activities in this course will help students assume a greater responsibility in their understanding.
 Students will be expected to use critical thinking, problem solving and ethical analysis in the study of unifying themes and multimedia educational technologies are used throughout the course as tools for learning.
 The course topics are similar to that of the Regents Living Environment, but are more rigorous in their depth of study.

 Regents Chemistry SCS21/SCS22